gshipley/enterprise_training/AdminTraining.md

 ##**Viewing log files for an application**

-Logs are very important when you want to find out why an error is happening or to check the health of your application.
+Logs are very important when you want to find out why an error is happening or if you want to check the health of your application.
 OpenShift Enterprise provides the *rhc tail* command to display the contents of your log files.
 To view all the options available for the *rhc tail* command, issue the following:

 	$ rhc tail -h
 	Usage: rhc tail <application>